QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 The location for the file is relative to your default Julia environment (e.g. ``~/.julia/config/startup.jl`` or ``C:\Users\USERNAME\.julia\config\startup.jl`` on Windows)

-Recall that you can find the location of this directory by running
+Recall that you can find the location of the ``~/.julia`` directory by running

 .. code-block:: julia

     DEPOT_PATH[1]

+On Mac, this won't be visible in the Finder unless you specifically enable that option, but you can get to it by running ``cd .julia; open .`` from a new terminal

 To add the file: